-The departmental faculty will carefully review all submitted materials.
-Those who are admitted to the Honors Program will be enrolled in Classical Studies 360 for Semester I. Requirements for admission to Classical Studies 370 for Semester II, as well as other procedures and requirements are listed below.
+Students admitted to the Honors Program will be enrolled in Classical Studies 360 for Semester I. Requirements for admission to Classical Studies 370 for Semester II, as well as other procedures and requirements are listed below.
 All honors candidates have a one-hour oral exam on their work shortly after they have handed in their theses in the late spring.
-Passing the oral is the final step in the awarding of honors in the major.

 Please do not hesitate to consult the Chair or any member of the department for advice and help as you consider admission to the Honors Program.